redhat-sap/sap-workshops/sap-enablement-ansible/README.md

 ### Order catalog item

-Login into [Red Hat Product Demo System](https://rhpds.redhat.com) and navigate to `Services -→ Catalogs -→ All Services -→ Workshops`.
+Login into [Red Hat Product Demo System](https://rhpds.redhat.com) and navigate to
+`Services -→ Catalogs -→ All Services -→ RHEL Platform Demo`.
 An item called `SAP End to End Automation AWS` will be available.

 ![rhpds-catalog](img/rhpds01.png)